 Flowerhorns are best kept alone.
 This is also true with Kamfa.
 Although some species may tolerate a solitary Oscar or a Pleco, it is recommended that Flowerhorns be kept alone.
 They are incredibly territorial and will attack any other fish in the aquarium.
-However, despite their aggression towards tank mates, they will act like puppies towards their human owners.
+However, despite their aggression toward tank mates, they will act like puppies toward their human owners.

 If you need two Kamfa flowerhorns in one tank, one of the opposite sex is recommended!

 The fish who can live with Kamfa

 - Silver Arowana

 - Other large Cichlids who can defend themselves

 When feeding your Kamfa you must avoid low-quality, low-nutritious food which you can buy at a cheaper price.
 Just like any other flowerhorn, when fed low-quality food you end up with a sluggish, pale, and unhealthy kamfa flowerhorn.

 You can’t go wrong with a well-rounded diet for your Kamfa.
 Any strain of healthy Flowerhorns is the result of a diet that includes lots of protein, vitamins, minerals, fatty acids, and color enhancers.

 So, a varied diet is recommended rich in nutrients.
 But don’t give live foods, as they might introduce harmful pathogens into your aquarium including bacteria and parasites.